In this post, we review gardening and Juneteenth products from black owned brands. These include the following.

 - The Zen Succulent offers a selection of planters for container gardening.

-Other and non black owned options for gardening supplies include two of our affiliates.
+Other and non black owned options for gardening supplies include our affiliates.

 Some products are available on Amazon and at Lowe’s (advertisements).